tcrammond/hubot-axosoft/README.md

 # hubot-axosoft

+**NOTE:** Probably doesn't work anymore because the Axosoft account was associated with this integration was cancelled by Axosoft.

 ![Hubot Logo](http://i.imgur.com/pp7scrv.png)

 A [hubot](https://hubot.github.com/) script that helps you quickly grab data from and add new items to [Axosoft, an agile project management tool](http://www.axosoft.com).